Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Conclusion

 \section{Conclusion}

-The correlation between atmospheric density and atmospheric muon flux is a well-understood phenomenon that has been observed by a variety of particle detectors over the years~\cite{typhoons, Jourde_2016, muthunderstorms, muthunderstorms2, tilav2019seasonal}, however previous studies of this phenomenon have struggled to find a practical application.
+The correlation between atmospheric density and atmospheric muon flux is a well-understood phenomenon that has been observed by a variety of particle detectors over the years~\cite{muthunderstorms, muthunderstorms2}, however previous studies of this phenomenon have struggled to find a practical application.
 In this work, we have shown that atmospheric muon flux measurements can be used to improve meteorological forecasts: assimilation of atmospheric muon flux information leads to improved forecasts of surface pressure, wind velocity, temperature, and humidity.
-Crucially, these forecast improvements are somewhat unique to muon flux measurements, as similar improvements cannot be reproduced via assimilation of individual surface pressure point measurements.
+Crucially, these forecast improvements appear to be larger than improvements associated with assimilation of an individual barometric point measurement.

+On the other hand, traditional barometric surface observations are abundant and assimilated with a much richer observational framework.
+While quantification of the non-locality of muon flux measurements may be required to fully understand the mechanism by which muon detectors can be used to improve weather forecasts, these results seem to indicate that muon flux measurements could be an untapped data source with properties at least on par with existing instruments in the context of atmospheric data assimilation.
+Further studies will likely be required to test the performance of muon flux assimilation in the context of existing barometric observation networks.

-It should also be noted that these forecast improvements can be achieved with a relatively small muon detector (less than 10 m$^2$, potentially even less than 1 m$^2$), suggesting the potential for not only observations of opportunity using the copious amounts of atmospheric muon data collected by detectors such as IceCube, Pierre Auger, TA, or GRAPES~\cite{Aartsen_2017, Teshima:1997sc, Auger, GUPTA2005311}, but also the possibility of construction of small, cheap, purpose-built particle detectors designed and deployed specifically for meteorological studies.
+Basic muon detectors are cheap to build by particle detector standards, but are certainly more expensive than traditional barometers.
+However, it should be noted that the forecast improvements presented in this work can be achieved with a relatively small muon detector (less than 10 m$^2$, potentially even less than 1 m$^2$), a requirement that is met by a multitude of existing particle detectors around the world.
+This suggests significant potential for observations of opportunity using the copious amounts of atmospheric muon data collected by detectors such as the IceCube Neutrino Observatory, Pierre Auger Observatory, Telescope Array, GRAPES, and many others.